essej/aoo/doku/aoo_usecases.rst

    first concert of IEM computermusic ensemble ICE playing over a HUB

-When specifying an audio-network for playing togehter within an ensemble, a focus was set on the collaborating efforts to be done to gain the unity of the individuals.
+When specifying an audio-network for playing together within an ensemble, a focus was set on the collaborating efforts to be done to gain the unity of the individuals.

 So, like a musicians with acoustic instrument, joining a band with Linux audio-computer implies a need for a place where the musician has a ”virtual sound space“ they can join.
 So they provide sound sources and need to plugin audio channels on a virtual mixing desk.
 With AoO the participant just needs to connect to the network, wireless or wired, choosing the sinks to play to and send phrases of audio with AoO when needed.